Want to build a brand your customer’s trust?

 Chances are, these are all adults.
 So treat them like it and make sure they’re informed (this is the transparency principle, and it’s big right now – just look at how Buffer’s used it to promote their core values.)

-If you’re preparing a monthly report and the numbers aren’t what you’re hoping for, don’t dodge them.
-Show them and explain what did or could have gone wrong.
+If you’re preparing a monthly report and the numbers aren’t what you were hoping for, don’t dodge them.
+Show them to your client and explain what happened or could have gone wrong.

 Your customers will respect your honesty, and hopefully your attempts to right any wrongs.

-There’s no denying the huge impact consumer trust can have on your business.
+There’s no denying the huge impact customers’ trust can have on your business.

-Make it a priority, and your customers will see the difference.
+Make it a priority.
+Your customers will see the difference and so will you.